edsu/etudier/README.md

 *étudier* is a small Python program that uses [Selenium] and [requests-html] to drive a *non-headless* browser to collect a citation graph around a particular [Google Scholar] citation.
-The resulting network is written out a [Gephi] file and a [D3] visualization using [networkx]. *The D3 visualization could use some work, so if you add style to it please submit a pull request.*
+The resulting network is written out as a [Gephi] file and a [D3] visualization using [networkx]. *The D3 visualization could use some work, so if you add style to it please submit a pull request.*

 If you are wondering why it uses a non-headless browser it's because Google is [quite protective] of this data and routinely will ask you to solve a captcha